krootee/ai-ml-deep-learning/README.md

-# ai-ml-deep-learning
-List of resources related to topics of AI/ML and Deep Learning specifically
+# List of resources related to topics of AI/ML and Deep Learning specifically

 # Useful sites #